jamorrison/GVSU-CIS641-PackingTheBits/docs/software_requirements_specification_final.md

 # Overview

 This document serves as the culmination of the GVSU CIS 641 full semester project.
-It includes the final software requirement specification, a change management plan, and traceability between requirements and various sundry diagrams.
+It includes the final software requirement specification, a change management plan, and traceability between requirements and various sundry artifacts.

 # Software Requirements